xang555/rate-banklao/README.md

 ```

 ### acleda(success,error)
-return json object which it is money rate from ACLEDA Bank Lao (ACLEDA)
+return  promise object which it is money rate from ACLEDA Bank Lao (ACLEDA)

 example result :